microsoft/calculator-specs/active/Always-on-top/README.md

 # Calculator Always-on-top

 ## Problem Statment
-When attempting to use Calculator with another application, such as a spreadsheet, when you click on the other app (e.g. scroll, copy) Calculator goes to back and gets lost.
-Users want Calculator to stick on top of other apps to facilitate ongoing use with other apps.
-Alt-tab is driving them bonkers.
+When attempting to use Calculator with another application, such as a spreadsheet, clicking on the other app (e.g. scroll, copy) moves Calculator to the background.
+Users want Calculator to stay on top of other apps to facilitate ongoing use with other apps.
+Alt-tab allows them to quickly bring Calculator back to the foreground, but their flow is interrupted.

 ## Evidence or User Insights
-Our second-highest customer request is for an always-on-top mode.
-This is a substantial feature gap, and people complain about having to pay for an app which is sticky because the OS version won’t do it.
+Having an always-on-top mode is the second highest (2670) customer request we have received.
+Without it is a substantial feature gap, and people complain about having to pay for an app which is sticky because the OS version won’t do it.

 2670 requests on Feedback Hub.